ctrlj-dev/Enerclic/README.md

-# Technical test for Enerclic
+# Technical assigment for Enerclic

 The test would consist of: